 - The subject site has frontage on Finch Avenue and on Nature Haven Crescent which are two lane local roads under the jurisdiction of the City of Pickering.
 No new municipal roads are required to accommodate the subject development.
 Nature Haven Crescent has curb and gutter whereas Finch Avenue only has curb and gutter on the south side of the road.
 The curb and gutter on the north side of Finch Avenue will be constructed in conjunction with the subject development.
-With respect to parking, each dwelling will have a two car garage and a double driveway. - Pedestrian access will be provided by the existing municipal sidewalks along Nature Haven Crescent and Finch Avenue.
+With respect to parking, each dwelling will have a two car garage and a double driveway. - Pedestrian access will be provided by the existing municipal sidewalk along Nature Haven Crescent.
+A 1.5 m wide sidewalk will be constructed along Finch Avenue across the frontage of the subject site.